PamplemousseMR/conan-recipes/conan-opencv/README.md

-# conan-glew
+# conan-opencv

-conan recipes for glew.
+conan recipes for OpenCV.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-- [OpenGL](https://www.opengl.org/) : An environment for developing portable, interactive 2D and 3D graphics applications.

 ### Generation